-“Over the last nine years, hundreds of thousands of innocent civilians have been killed in Afghanistan, Iraq, Somalia, Yemen, Palestine, Pakistan and other countries targeted in what are ostensibly American “wars on terrorism.”
+“Over the last twelve years, hundreds of thousands, or millions… of innocent civilians have been killed in Afghanistan, Iraq, Somalia, Yemen, Palestine, Pakistan and other countries targeted in what are ostensibly American “wars on terrorism.”

 The U.S. has the highest defense budget in its history, exceeding the combined military expenditures of all other nations in the world combined.

 The latest convenient “terrorist threat” dominating corporate media is crowding out very real economic problems inflicted upon the people of the U.S. and the world.

 Millions in the U.S. are losing jobs, homes, health care and education, while being told that the source of their problems are overseas instead of in Washington..”
 Trump, as he promised, has continued these wars.

 This avoidable corporate aggression has already bankrupted America and the bottom will fall out between 2021 and 2030.
 We must prevent this disaster.